 The appearance of a president has come to define many of them over the years.
 And in many cases it has not been the clothes they were wearing but what was on their head that mattered.
 Washington in the Colonial Army hat, Lincoln in his top hat and Reagan in a cowboy hat are just some of the presidents defined by their hats.
 The W. R. Poage Library is fortunate to have one of these hats that defined the look of a U.S. president.

 Along with Johnson's hat is at top hat from the 1888 campaign of President Grover Cleveland, which features oval pictures/portraits of Cleveland and his running mate Allen G. Thurman.
 Both hats are housed in the Jack E. Hightower Book Vault in the library and came to the library as a part of the George Meyer LBJ collection.
-The collection has many items chronicling LBJ's time in public service as a member of the House of Representatives his time in the Oval Office, and at the Johnson Ranch.
+The collection has many items chronicling LBJ's time in public service as a member of the House of Representatives, his time in the Oval Office, and at the Johnson Ranch.
 Both hats once owned by LBJ were gifts to the Poage Library from George Meyer, Georgetown, Texas.